htuncer/machine-learning/projects/capstone/capstone_report.md

 Non-vehicle images are extracted from road sequences not containing vehicles.
 Vehicle images includes high variety of vehicle make, model and color.
 One important feature affecting the appearance of the vehicle is the position of the vehicle relative to the camera.
 Therefore,  images are separated in four different regions according to the pose: middle/close range in front of the camera, middle/close range in the left, close/middle range in the right, and far range.
 In addition, the images are extracted in such a way that they do not perfectly fit the contour of the vehicle in order to make the classifier more robust to offsets in the hypothesis generation stage.
 Instead, some images contain the vehicle loosely (some background is also included in the image), while others only contain the vehicle partially

 I made sure that I have equal number of samples from both vehicle and non-vehicle classes.

-I randomize the inputs before splitting them.  %80 of input data is for training while %20 is for validation.
+The inputs are randomized before splitting them.  %80 of input data is for training while %20 is for validation.

-I will run my pipeline on [the test video](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/test_video.mp4) provided by Udacity.
+The pipeline will be run on [the test video](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/test_video.mp4) provided by Udacity.

 ### Exploratory Visualization